Laya123-star/Employee-Data-Analysis-ABC-Company/README.md

 | Salary Expenditure         | Bar charts by team & position                     |
 | Age–Salary Relationship    | Scatter plot with team & position markers        |

+All graphs follow a consistent **theme, color palette, and labeling**.

 ---

 ## 🧠 Data Story – Key Insights

-- ✔ Majority of employees belong to the **25–35 age group**, indicating a young workforce
+- ✔ Majority of employees belong to the **25–35 age group**, indicating a young workforce.
-- ✔ The **Engineering team** accounts for the highest salary expenditure
+- ✔ The **Engineering team** accounts for the highest salary expenditure.
-- ✔ A **mild positive correlation** exists between age and salary
+- ✔ A **mild positive correlation** exists between age and salary.
-- ✔ **Senior-level positions** significantly increase overall salary costs
+- ✔ **Senior-level positions** significantly increase overall salary costs.

 **Business Applications:**